 current availability of employment opportunities.
 The focus of the examination

 shall be on an assessment of the party's ability to obtain employment

-that would allow the party to maintain herself or himself at the marital
+that would allow the party to maintain their marital standard of living.

 (b) The order may be made only on motion, for good cause, and on notice

 to the party to be examined and to all parties.
 The order shall specify